meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![Multiple layout covers of the PCB, printed on an A4 page, cut and glued on the top side of controller](_figures/motors_hub_driver-sticker-pcb-adac.png)

 ## Agrofelis Motors Hubs Software

-The software of the modules is contained within [src folder](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src).
-The software is composed of a C++ application and web application developed to reflect and control the internal state of the micro controller.
+The software of the modules is contained within the [src folder](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src).
+The software is composed of a C++ application and web application developed to reflect and control the internal state of the microcontroller.

-The repository contains two instances of the C++ software, corresponding to the front or the back motors hub drivers controlling in total 4 wheels persisted in the following paths.
+The repository contains two instances of the C++ software, corresponding to the front or the back motor hub drivers, controlling a total of four wheels persisted in the following paths.
 The software primarily differentiates in declaring the identifier of the module.

 - [DualMotorDriverFront](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src/DualMotorDriverFront)
 - [DualMotorDriverBack](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src/DualMotorDriverBack)

-### Driver structure
+### Driver Structure

-This Agrofelis Motors Hubs driver software adheres to a common baseline pattern that has been established in nearly all Agrofelis modules.
-This baseline establishes a context class that is passed to practically all classes as a common ground, enabling instances to exchange information when necessary.
-The second baseline pattern established refers to the frequency of execution, providing the facilities to trigger functionalities at the desired intervals.
-A gyroscope, or in our case the hall sensors, for example, need to be triggered far more frequently than a GPS or a potentiometer sensor.
-As a bootstrap template, the software provides 6 different frequencies ranging from 50 milliseconds to 5 second intervals.
+This *Agrofelis Motors Hubs Driver Software* adheres to a common baseline pattern that has been established in nearly all Agrofelis modules.
+This baseline pattern introduces a "context" class, which is passed to practically all classes as a common ground, enabling instances to exchange information when necessary.
+The second baseline pattern established refers to the frequency of execution, providing the facilities to trigger specific functionalities at desired intervals.
+This design consideration accommodates components like the gyroscope, or in our case the hall sensors, which require much more frequent updates compared to components such as GPS or potentiometer sensors.
+As a bootstrap template, the software provides six different execution frequencies, ranging from 50 milliseconds to 5-second intervals.
 Using this approach, delays blocking the execution are avoided and the different calls can be organized based on their responsiveness requirements.

 The software encodes easy to follow concrete implementations such as current sensors and motor(s), resulting in a one-to-one mapping between the physical element and its respective software counterpart.

-The project uses an esp32 and various components to sense and control two motor hub drivers of 250w each.
-The module utilises web sockets to share the internal state of the components as well as to control it.
-Via this method a solid interface with a compact protocol allows for multiple actors to view, control or relay the information of the module.
-The software initialises a web and a websocket server allowing furthermore, over the air firmware updates.
-The module consist of an esp32, a logic level shifter, two current sensors, six relays, two of which are connected in series with high (20 amp) amperage relay.
+The core of the project revolves around an ESP32 microcontroller and various components used to sense and control two motor hub drivers, each capable of delivering 250 watts of power.
+The module leverages web sockets to share the internal state of the components as well as to control it.
+This approach provides a robust interface with a compact communication protocol, enabling multiple actors to view, control or relay information from the module.
+The software initializes both a web and a WebSocket server, facilitating over-the-air firmware updates.
+The module itself comprises an ESP32, a logic-level shifter, two current sensors and six relays, two of which are connected in series with a high-amperage relay (rated at 20 amps).

-The software monitors all sensors, detects hardware errors, allows to remotely action commands operating the module, adapts the voltages dynamically to reach and maintain the desired actuation across the two motors.
+The software monitors all sensors, detects hardware errors, allows to remotely action commands operating the module and adapts the voltages dynamically to reach and maintain the desired actuation across the two motors.

-The following table indexes and summarizes the implemented classes of the Agrofelis Motors hub driver software.
+The following table indexes and summarizes the implemented classes of the Agrofelis motors hub driver software.

 | Class | Description |
 |----|------------------|